AdityaSingh2019155/Website-Scraper-and-Data-Analysis/README.md

   - `Parliamentary Constituency General.xlsx`
   - `Andhra Pradesh Assembly Elections.xlsx`
 - **Analysis Notebook**: A Jupyter notebook (or other script) used for deriving insights from the data.
+- **Visualization Tool**: Excel data uploaded to powerbi is used to make the election statistics graphs.
 - **README.md**: This file, providing an overview of the project.

 ## How to Use